 In 2014, with the input of many stakeholders, we led the development of a definition of sustainability for the Vancouver gateway, concluding that sustainability isn’t just about the environment, it’s also about ensuring the port is here for future generations and the long-term prosperity of the country is preserved.

-Our Sustainable Gateway Definition has three parts: economic prosperity through trade, a healthy environment, and thriving communities.
+Our definition of a sustainable port has three parts: economic prosperity through trade, a healthy environment, and thriving communities.
 This means we need to balance commercial, environmental, and public interests.

 As you can imagine, it is a balancing act that is never easy.
 As Canada’s largest gateway, our federal port jurisdiction borders 16 municipalities and intersects the asserted and established traditional territories and treaty lands of several Coast Salish First Nations.
 Our federal mandate to serve Canada’s trade interests doesn’t always mesh with the way each community sees itself evolving, and at times we may have competing priorities.
 Nonetheless, it is our job to manage our relationships and grow the port sustainably.